HEIG-VD-DAI-Iseni-Jacobs/yes-tion/README.md

+**Authors :** Iseni Aladin & Jacobs Arthur
 # Yes-tion

 [No-tion](https://github.com/HEIG-VD-DAI-Iseni-Jacobs/no-tion), but yes.

 ## Description

-This project is a simple web application that allows users to create, read, update, and delete notes.
+This project is a simple web application that allows users to create, read, update, and delete accounts and the notes associated to them.
 It is a really simplified version of the popular note-taking application [Notion](https://www.notion.so/).

 # `TODO` Run with docker